 Ask Harry Dolan to take you for lunch at a restaurant he's written about, and he won't disappoint.
 In downtown Ann Arbor, Mich., on Liberty Street, the vegetarian restaurant Seva serves mushroom sliders and yam fries that both the crime writer and his characters are quite fond of.
 With any luck, you'll also catch the perfect song playing in the background — "Psycho Killer" by the Talking Heads.

-On a Monday, it's MORNING EDITION from NPR News.
+It's MORNING EDITION, from NPR News.
 I'm Steve Inskeep.

 Today's shooting in New York City draws special attention because of the location: at the base of the Empire State Building, perhaps the most famous building in New York, one of the most famous buildings in the world.
 The gunman opened fire there.
 Several people were shot and wounded.
 We're getting conflicting accounts of how many, although news photographs from the scene do show a number of people down on the ground.